 First up is the El Palauet in the suburb of Gràcia.
-This place really blew our minds.
-It quite honestly was the most luxurious place we’d ever been.
+It’s one of the most luxurious places we’ve ever been.
 The hotel manager wouldn’t tell me what celebrities had stayed there, but I’m sure I’ve seen an Instagram of Rihanna smoking a blunt in a double-denim-midriff-baring outfit on one of the same couches we had in our suite.
 And when I say “suite” I’m not exaggerating.
 Honestly they should be called apartments, cos they’re that big.
 Ours had an entry way, full kitchen, dining room, living room, 2 bedrooms and 2 bathrooms with walk-in closets.
 Then there was the chromo showers, Japanese toilets (they came with a menu of options) and full balcony overlooking the Passeig de Gràcia.

 There’s no need to dial ’0′ to reach the front desk when you need something at the El Palauet.
 Every guest is given access to a personal assistant who’s available to assist you 24 hours a day.
 Whenever we called our assistant Christian his response would always be the same: “I’ll be up in 5 minutes.”
 Didn’t matter if all we needed was a suggestion for a restaurant, or to ask how to turn on the TV, every time he’d appear at our door in 5 minutes as promised.